 Co-authors of the article include four from Penn Nursing: Anessa Foxwell, MSN, CRNP, ACHPN, GNu; Deborah Tiller; Therese Richmond, PhD, RN, FAAN, Andrea B. Laporte Professor of Nursing and Associate Dean for Research & Innovation; and Mary Naylor, PhD, RN, FAAN, Marian S. Ware Professor in Gerontology and Director of the NewCourtland Center for Transitions and Health.
 Other co-authors include Kathleen Knafl, of the School of Nursing at the University of North Carolina, Chapel Hill; Qiuping Zhou, of the School of Nursing at George Washington University; Cynthia Paidipati, of the School of Nursing at Loyola University; Sarah Ratcliffe, of the University of Virginia; Gwenyth Wallen and Christine Grady, both of the National Institutes of Health Clinical Center; Thomas Gordon, of the University of Massachusetts; and Victoria Miller, of Children’s Hospital of Philadelphia.

-Ulrich is supported in part by a grant RO1CA196131 from the National Institutes of Health.
-Ratcliffe is supported in part by a grant RO1-NR014865 from the National Institutes of Health.
-Foxwell is supported in part by grant T32NR009356 from the NewCourtland Center for Transitions in Health.
+Ulrich is supported in part by grant R01CA196131 from the National Institute of Health (NIH).
+Ratcliffe is supported in part by grant R01NR014865 from the NIH.
+Foxwell is supported in part by grant T32NR009356 from the NIH and the NewCourtland Center for Transitions and Health.